Run/Debug Configuration: Cucumber.js

 - Using the Node Package Manager, install the Cucumber.js as described in Preparing to Use Cucumber.Js Test Runner.

 - Make sure the Cucumber.js and Gherkin plugins are enabled.
 The plugins are bundled with WebStorm and activated by default.
-If not, enable them as described in Enabling and Disabling Plugins.
+If not, enable them on the Plugins page of the Settings dialog box as described in Enabling and Disabling Plugins.

 Cucumber.js-Specific Configuration Settings